 1. Comprehensive, Real-Time Data Access

 Today’s business climate requires up-to-the-minute data for fast, informed decision-making.
-Older ERP systems may be able to adequately administer or report on data within the four walls of the company but are not able to supplement internal data with external data.
-Modern ERP systems can pull in new data across multiple, easily connected solutions and platforms, and update large data warehouses continuously, allowing you to view real-time data from business, but also show you what’s going on in your internal/external ecosystem.
+A legacy ERP system may be able to adequately administer or report on data within the four walls of your company but is not able to supplement internal data with external data.

 2. Robust Business Intelligence

-Older ERP systems often have shortcomings when it comes to analyzing data.
-Typically, business users must ask IT to create custom reports in order to see critical information and show important business trends.
-But modern reporting toolsets are more user-friendly and intuitive, and can pull information from across the organization.
-And self-service capabilities free up IT by allowing users to create and manage their own reports tailored to their role and needs.
+However, modern reporting toolsets are more user-friendly and intuitive, and can pull information from across the organization.
+And self-service capabilities free up IT by allowing users to create and manage their own reports tailored to their roles and needs.

 3. Mobile Access

-If employees need to be physically present at their desks, or even at a computer, to access ERP system features, you may be missing out on opportunities.
-Modern cloud ERP systems and low-cost thin client devices and tablets break down physical and virtual walls, and let employees be more productive by enabling access from the factory floor or on the road.
+If employees need to be physically present at their desks, or even at a computer, to access ERP system features, you may be missing out on opportunities within legacy systems.
+Modern cloud ERP systems and low-cost thin client devices and tablets break down physical and virtual walls, letting employees be more productive by enabling access from the factory floor or on the road.

 4. Seamless Integration